MikroElektronika/mikrosdk_click_v2/clicks/neomesh2/README.md

 ### Application Task

-> One click board should be set to originator mode and the others to receiver 1 or 2.
+> One Click board should be set to originator mode and the others to receiver 1 or 2.
 If the SINGLE_RECEIVER_MODE is enabled, the originator device sends a desired message to RECEIVER_1 node and waits for an acknowledge response, otherwise it sends the same message to both RECEIVER_1 and RECEIVER_2 nodes.
 The receiver devices reads and parses